rharsh20/FurEverHome/README.md

 # FurEverHome
-Landing Page of an online pet services startup.
+Landing Page of an online pet services startup using basic HTML & CSS.